-Accomplishment Budget Period: TCAS implemented a new "Budget Period" feature to meet the requirement of tracking the year of encumbrance for Trial Court procurement.
-As of July 2015, this feature allows for the entry of an initial year on every contract, so that budget to actual reporting is possible for the new three-year encumbrance period for Trial Court contracts.
+Accomplishment Date Completed Budget Period: TCAS implemented a new "Budget Period" feature to meet the July 2015 requirement of tracking the year of encumbrance for Trial Court procurement.
+As of July 2015, this feature allows for the entry of an initial year on every contract, so that budget to actual reporting is possible for the new three-year encumbrance period for trial court contracts.
 At the end of the third year of encumbrance for a contract, the remaining encumbrance is returned to the Fund Balance and is subject to the 1% Fund Balance cap calculation.
-System Upgrade: In December 2015, TCAS completed a statewide "upgrade" of the Dec 2015 Phoenix SAP.
-This was a significant, six months-long effort that was successfully accomplished with literally no issues.
+System Upgrade: In December 2015, TCAS completed a statewide "upgrade" of the Dec.
+2015 Phoenix SAP.
+This was a significant, six month-long effort that was successfully accomplished with literally no issues.
 The upgrade was mostly technical in nature, to the most current "Enhancement Pack" (EhP7), offered by SAP.
 The Phoenix SAP system is now positioned to support the most current user experience functionality offered by SAP.
-This user experience functionality is being investigated for rollout to all 58 courts in the coming years.
-Case Management Integration: The first pilot of a standard Case Management Dec 2015 Integration was deployed to the Superior Court of Orange County.
+This user experience functionality is being investigated for roll-out to all 58 courts in the coming years.
+Case Management Integration: The first pilot of a standard Case Management Dec.
+2015 Integration was deployed to Orange County superior court.
 Orange has implemented the Tyler Odyssey Case Management System for Juvenile and Family Court services, and deposit and disbursement details are interfaced with the Phoenix Public Sector Collections and Disbursement (PSCD) module for tracking trust fund balances at the case and business partner level for calculation of interest and reconciliation with the bank.
+Technical Cost Savings Measures Apr.
+2016 Apache Migration: The Phoenix application servers for the four system • environments at the CCTC (Production, Staging, Test and Training) were migrated from more expensive Solaris hardware to a more consolidated and virtualized Linux environment, resulting in a reduction in Phoenix long-term hosting costs.
+CCTC Backup: The backup frequency of all environments was modified, resulting in reduced ongoing storage expenses.
+Oracle Upgrade: A required maintenance upgrade was completed for the Oracle June operating system (from version 11g to version 12c).
+2016 Phoenix Roadmap Update: A statewide stakeholder survey and Design-to-Value Nov.
+2016 workshop were conducted with branch subject matter experts of the Judicial Council 1100.
+2010 and trial courts.
+This input was used to update the Phoenix functional roadmap and five-year technical plan, resulting in a Budget Change Proposal for future improvements tentatively scheduled to begin in fiscal year 2018-19. improvements tentativery senegated to begin in fiscal year 2010-17.